skrocks57/Second-python-project/README.md

 # Second-python-project
-This project focused on the detail work flow of python.
+This project focused on the detailed workflow of 'python'.